-- Data from the national GP patient survey showed patients rated the practice higher than others for several aspects of care. - Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment
+• Data from the national GP patient survey showed patients rated the practice higher than others for several aspects of care.

-- Information for patients about the services available was easy to understand and accessible. - We saw staff treated patients with kindness and respect, and maintained patient and information confidentiality. - All reception staff had received customer care training.
+- Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - Information for patients about the services available was easy to understand and accessible inarrange of different languages. - We saw staff treated patients with kindness and respect, and maintained patient and information confidentiality. - GPs offered support to relatives and carers in times of bereavement.